zenustech/zeno/BUILD.md

 2. Download and install CMake: https://github.com/Kitware/CMake/releases/download/v3.21.3/cmake-3.21.3-windows-x86_64.zip
 3. Download and install Visual Studio 2019 Community Edition (which is free): https://visualstudio.microsoft.com/zh-hans/downloads/

-> As we all know, Visual Studio is a compiler that bundled with an IDE :)
+> Note that we install Visual Studio **only to get the compiler bundled with it**.
+> So feel free to use your favorite editor like VSCode, CLion, Vim, other than Visual Studio.

 * Linux (Ubuntu)